-• IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current (Amendments)
+• IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Noncurrent (Amendments)

 The amendments are effective for annual reporting periods beginning on or after January 1, 2024, with earlier application permitted, and will need to be applied retrospectively in accordance with IAS 8.
 The objective of the amendments is to clarify the principles in IAS 1 for the classification of liabilities as either current or non-current.
 The amendments clarify the meaning of a right to defer settlement, the requirement for this right to exist at the end of the reporting period, that management intent does not affect current or non-current classification, that options by the counterparty that could result in settlement by the transfer of the entity's own equity instruments do not affect current or non-current classification.
 Also, the amendments specify that only covenants with which an entity must comply on or before the reporting date will affect a liability's classification.
 Additional disclosures are also required for non-current liabilities arising from loan arrangements that are subject to covenants to be complied with within twelve months after the reporting period.
 The amendments have not yet been endorsed by the EU.
-Management has assessed these amendments and considers there is no significant impact on the Group.

-• IFRS 16 Leases: Lease Liability in a Sale and Leaseback (amendments)
+IFRS 16 Leases:

-The amendments are effective for annual reporting periods beginning on or after January 1, 2024, with earlier application permitted.
+Lease Liability in a Sale and Leaseback (amendments) The amendments are effective for annual reporting periods beginning on or after January 1, 2024, with earlier application permitted.
 The amendments are intended to improve the requirements that a seller-lessee uses in measuring the lease liability arising in a sale and leaseback transaction in IFRS 16, while it does not change the accounting for leases unrelated to sale and leaseback transactions.
-In particular, the seller-lessee determines 'lease payments' or 'revised lease payments' in such a way that the sellerlessee would not recognise any amount of the gain or loss that relates to the right of use it retains.
+In particular, the seller-lessee determines

+'lease payments' or 'revised lease payments' in such a way that the seller-lessee would not recognise any amount of the gain or loss that relates to the right of use it retains.
 Applying these requirements does not prevent the seller-lessee from recognising, in profit or loss, any gain or loss relating to the partial or full termination of a lease.
 A seller-lessee applies the amendment retrospectively in accordance with IAS 8 to sale and leaseback transactions entered into after the date of initial application, being the beginning of the annual reporting period in which an entity first applied IFRS 16.
 The amendments have not yet been endorsed by the EU.
-Management has assessed these amendments and considers there is no significant impact on the Group.